Authorization

 Installation

-Install the package from the npm packages registry using one of the following commands.
+Install and configure the package using the following command :

-node ace configure @adonisjs/bouncer
+node ace add @adonisjs/bouncer

-1. Registers the following service provider and command inside the adonisrc.ts file.
+2. Registers the following service provider and command inside the adonisrc.ts file.

 {